Skip to content

 Note

-TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are both protocols used for sending data over the network.
-TCP is analogous to a Stream, as it provides a reliable, ordered, and error-checked delivery of a stream of data.
-In contrast, UDP is likened to a datagram because it sends packets independently, allowing for faster transmission but with less reliability and no guarantee of order, much like individual, unrelated messages.
+In contrast, UDP is a datagram that sends packets independently, allowing faster transmission but with less reliability and no guarantee of order, much like individual, unrelated messages.

 Tip